Emanuele Piloti: Life

 Piloti's life is known almost exclusively from his treatise.
 He was born to a Venetian family on Crete in 1370–1371.
 The exact place of his birth is uncertain, but his later writings evince some familiarity with the area around Palaikastro.
 His family appears to have been of the merchant class.
 His nickname was Mannoli.

 Piloti became a merchant around the age of twenty-five.
 He dealt mainly in amber, saffron, wine and cloth (silk, velvet and gold).
 He visited Alexandria, Patras, Thessaloniki, Famagusta and Venice.
 He visited Damascus before its sack by Timur in 1400 and afterwards, both before and after it was rebuilt.
-He lived in Mamlūk Egypt for twenty-two years, although not necessarily continuously.
+He lived in Mamluk Egypt for twenty-two years, although not necessarily continuously.
 He was first there in 1396–1397.
-In that year, he saw in Cairo some 200 French and Italian prisoners from the Battle of Nicopolis who had converted to Islam and were being given to the Sultan Barqūq by a Turkish emir.
+In that year, he saw in Cairo some 200 French and Italian prisoners from the Battle of Nicopolis who had converted to Islam and were being given to the Sultan Barquq by a Turkish emir.

-In 1409–1410, the Sultan Nāṣir al-Dīn Faraj sent Piloti and another envoy to Giacomo Crispo, Duke of the Archipelago, to negotiate the release of 150 Muslim merchants who had been captured by Pedro de Larraondo near Antalya.
+In 1409–1410, the Sultan Nasir al-Din Faraj sent Piloti and another envoy to Giacomo Crispo, Duke of the Archipelago, to negotiate the release of 150 Muslim merchants who had been captured by Pedro de Larraondo near Antalya.
 The negotiated ransom of the prisoners through Venetian mediation is confirmed by other sources, although Piloti is not named.
 Afterwards, Piloti had a personal audience with the sultan, although he could not speak Arabic sufficiently well at the time.

 Piloti left Egypt in 1420, perhaps dissatisfied with the Egyptian tariff regime.
 He seems to have settled in Florence.
 He may have returned to Egypt in 1426, after the Mamluk campaign against Cyprus, but this is not certain.
 He met Pope Eugene IV once between 1431 and 1434.
 He had a high opinion of the pope, but a poor opinion of the papal court.
 He received a payment from the Apostolic Camera on 5 January 1438.
 The date and place of his death are unknown.